-Next time you try out some audiophile wire or a new tweak play this record to make sure you haven’t lost the essential weight and power of the sound.
-It doesn’t care about your love of detail.
+Next time you try out some audiophile wire or a new tweak, play this record to make sure you haven’t lost the essential weight and power of the sound.
+This album doesn’t care about your love of detail.
 It wants you to feel those bass notes going right through you.
 If the new wire can’t get that right, it’s got to go.

 Our Hot Stamper Commentary for 801 Live Circa 2007